knmcguire/o3de_roboball/Doc/roboball_tutorial_8.md

 end
 ```

-And let's disconnect of the rigidbodynoticiation bus in OnDeactivate()
+And let's disconnect from the RigidBodyNotificationBus in `OnDeactivate()`:

 ```lua
 	self.RigidBodyNotificationBusHandler:Disconnect()